Looking for a loan or other business financing options? Find out which loans and lending platforms are right for you.

 Can borrowers make money with peer-to-peer lending?

-While investors can easily make money with peer-to-peer lending, so can many borrowers.
+While investors can easily make money with P2P lending, so can many borrowers.
 For one, the borrower can make money by utilizing the peer-to-peer loan to pay off their high-interest loans, such as credit card debt, according to Marcus Anwar, co-founder of OhMy.

 "By doing so, they would be saving money by paying low interest on their debt," Anwar said.
 "For example, borrowers can be charged anywhere from 16% to 21% on their credit card debt.
 If the borrower gets a peer-to-peer loan with a lower interest rate of 5% to 9%, then they would be saving all that money by not paying a high interest rate."

-When done right, peer-to-peer lending can be very safe and lucrative for both borrowers and lenders.
+When done right, P2P lending can be very safe and lucrative for both borrowers and lenders.
 However, as with any other financial transaction, you must review each individual loan or investment opportunity on its own merits.